productpeter/intelpilot/README.md

 # IntelPilot

-Agentic research system that continuously monitors the web for **AI startup signals** — new companies, traction indicators, funding, team size, user counts — and produces **evidence-backed weekly intelligence reports** enriched with deep-web research.
+Agentic research system that continuously monitors the web for **AI startup signals** — new companies, traction indicators, funding, team size, user counts — and produces **evidence-backed intelligence reports** of newly discovered startups, enriched with deep-web research.

 ---